joshem163/TCL/README.md

 - **Dual-view contrastive framework** aligning structural (GNN) and topological (PH) representations.
 - **Topology-aware representation learning** treating topology as an independent modality rather than an auxiliary feature.
-- **Backbone-agnostic design** compatible with standard GNNs such as GIN and GCN.
+- **Backbone-flixible design** compatible with standard GNNs such as GIN and GCN.
 - **Strong empirical performance** on TU benchmarks and OGB molecular datasets.